Chemistry Minor

 - Calculus I is a co-requisite for Physics I.

-- Physics II is a prerequisite for Physical Chemistry I, while Modern Analytical Chemistry and Calculus III are co-requisites.
+- Calculus II is a prerequisite for Physical Chemistry I, while Physics II is a co-requisite.

 Course offerings change from year to year, so these exact models may not be available.
-You must meet your chemistry department academic adviser each semester to create your personal plan.
+Plan to meet your chemistry department academic adviser each semester to create your personal plan.

 Option 1